@meta

 solver

-: Solver algorithm to use.
+: The ODE solver to use.
 Ifnothing

-: Force the system to reload the serialized model from disk.lin_outputs::Vector{Num}=nothing
+: Force reloading of the serialized model from disk.outputs

 Returns

-: The initialized ODE integrator.
+- The initialized

 KiteUtils.next_step!